GovReady/govready-pbc-practices/README.md

 # govready-pbc-practices

-Public practices of GovReady PBC
+## About
+A repository of GovReady PBC's practices inspired by Python PEPs